Exxon Valdez oil spill was one of the worst accidents involving ocean oil spill. Today, we will uncover the true story behind it.

 Over 11,000 personnel were employed, and 58 air crafts and 1,400 vessels were used to clear the contaminated region.
 The entire operation took around three years (1989-1992).
 Even now the process has not fully stopped as the coastlines are still continuously monitored in case it showed some late side effects.

 The entire clean-up process was a complicated one that involved the relocation of many of the marine species to safeguard them until the waters were clean enough to be inhabitable.
 They were returned once the waters were thought to be safe for them.
-Other methods included oil burning, mechanical cleaning, and the use of chemical dispersant to mitigate the impact of the oil spill.
+Other methods included oil burning, mechanical cleaning, and the use of chemical dispersants to mitigate the impact of the oil spill.

-Despite all the effort total decontamination has not been possible largely owing to the fact that the oil from Exxon Valdez oil spill had penetrated deep into the waters and clearing such an enormous amount is practically impossible.
+Despite all the effort total decontamination has not been possible largely owing to the fact that the oil from the Exxon Valdez oil spill had penetrated deep into the waters and clearing such an enormous amount is practically impossible.

 The surface oil has been cleaned up as much as possible.
 But the sub-surface oil still remains.
-Though it is said that the sub-surface oil is inert in terms of harming the marine life that is far from the truth.
-The poisonous content can prove to be lethal to the underwater flora and fauna.
-Currently, about 20 acres of the Alaskan coastline is still contaminated by this sub-surface oil.
+Though it is said that the sub-surface oil is inert in terms of harming marine life that is far from the truth.
+The poisonous content can prove to be lethal to underwater flora and fauna.
+Currently, about 20 acres of the Alaskan coastline are still contaminated by this sub-surface oil.

 The accident caused the company to get involved in a number of legal battles with not just the federal government but also the fishermen’s union of Alaska.
 A demand of $5 billion was made to the company as compensation because of the damages that had been caused.
 However, that amount was reduced to $507 million by the U.S. Supreme Court after several appeals.

 We are still suffering the consequences of human negligence that caused an accident decade ago and there is no guarantee that this will change in the near future.
-Still, the efforts put into the righting the wrong by the concerned parties are commendable.
+Still, the efforts put into righting the wrong by the concerned parties are commendable.

 Had they not acted the way they did the Exxon Valdez oil spill could have caused far more dangerous and devastating consequences.
-We can only hope that a lesson has been learned and that the ship companies would be more careful and alert now on so as to prevent a repetition of the Exxon Valdez Oil Spill in the future.
+We can only hope that a lesson has been learned and that the ship companies would be more careful and alert from now on so as to prevent a repetition of the Exxon Valdez Oil Spill in the future.